QuelleQim/MS3-the-reading/README.md

 ### User Stories (UX)

-As a usertype, I want:
+As a user type, I want:

 -   to be able to create, read, update and delete book reviews.